 - All students must attend a mandatory advisement session

-with the Coordinator of Teacher Licensure two semesters
+with the Coordinator of Educator Licensure two semesters

 prior to the semester of student teaching.
 At this session